astropy/astropy/docs/uncertainty/index.rst

   >>> combined_distr.pdf_var()  # doctest: +FLOAT_CMP
   <Quantity [  1.8427705 ,   5.39271147,  39.5343726 , 425.71324244] kpc2>

+..
+EXAMPLE END

-Covariance in distributions and Discrete Sampling Effects
+Covariance in Distributions and Discrete Sampling Effects
 ---------------------------------------------------------

-One of the main applications for distributions is unceratinty propagation, which critically requires proper treatment of covariance.
-This comes naturally in the Monte Carlo sampling approach used by the |distribution| class, as long as proper care is taken with sampling error.
+One of the main applications for distributions is uncertainty propagation, which critically requires proper treatment of covariance.
+This comes naturally in the Monte Carlo sampling approach used by the |Distribution| class, as long as proper care is taken with sampling error.

+..
+EXAMPLE START: Covariance in Distributions
+.. also not quite sure how to break up this chunk of examples

-To start with a simple example, two un-correlated distributions should produce an un-correlated joint distribution plot:
+To start with a basic example, two un-correlated distributions should produce an un-correlated joint distribution plot:

 .. plot::